Law enforcement in Japan: History

-The centralized police system steadily acquired responsibilities, until it controlled almost all aspects of daily life, including fire prevention and mediation of labor disputes.
-The system regulated public health, business, factories, and construction, and it issued permits and licenses.
-The Peace Talk Law of 1925 gave police the authority to arrest people for "wrong thoughts".
-Special Higher Police (Tokko) were created to regulate the content of motion pictures, political meetings, and election campaigns.
-The Imperial Japanese Army's military police (Kempeitai) and the Imperial Japanese Navy's Tokkeitai, operating under their respective services and the justice and home ministries aided the civilian police in limiting proscribed political activity.
-After the Manchurian Incident of 1931, military police assumed greater authority, leading to friction with their civilian counterparts.
-After 1937, police directed business activities for the war effort, mobilized labor, and controlled transportation, continuing throughout the rest of World War II.
+In this period, the centralized police system steadily acquired responsibilities until it controlled almost all aspects of daily life, including firefighting, mediation of labor disputes, public health, regulation of business, factories, and construction, and the issuing of permits and licenses.
+The authority of the police was greatly expanded with the passing of the Peace Preservation Law of 1925, giving police the authority to arrest people for associating with organizations which aimed to alter the kokutai (国体) or 'national essence' of the nation, with the interpretation of 'association' and 'national essence' being broadly interpreted and capable of criminalizing most behaviours of which the police or government disapproved.
+As a result, the powers of the Special Higher Police (特別高等警察, Tokubetsu Kōtō Keisatsu, often abbreviated as the Tokkō) were greatly expanded to include the regulation of the content of motion pictures, political meetings, and election campaigns; at the same time, the Imperial Japanese Army's Kempeitai and the Imperial Japanese Navy's Tokkeitai, operating under their respective services and the justice and home ministries, increasingly aided the civilian police in limiting proscribed political activity.
+Following the 1931 Manchurian Incident, the military police forces assumed greater domestic authority, leading to friction with their civilian counterparts.
+After 1937 and the outbreak of the Second Sino-Japanese War, the police increasingly took responsibility for directing business activities for the war effort, mobilizing labor, and controlling transportation, continuing throughout the rest of World War II.

-After Japan's surrender in 1945, the Supreme Commander for the Allied Powers retained the prewar police structure, but viewed their organization as undemocratic.
-A new system was implemented after the Diet passed the 1947 Police Law.
-Contrary to Japanese proposals for a strong, centralized force to deal with postwar unrest, the police system was decentralized.
-About 1,600 independent municipal forces were established in cities, towns, and villages with 5,000 inhabitants or more, and a National Rural Police was organized by prefecture.
-Civilian control was to be ensured by placing the police under the jurisdiction of public safety commissions controlled by the National Public Safety Commission in the Office of the Prime Minister.
-The Home Ministry was abolished and replaced by the less powerful Ministry of Home Affairs, and the police were stripped of their responsibility for fire protection, public health, and other administrative duties.
+After Japan's surrender in 1945, the Supreme Commander for the Allied Powers initially retained the pre-war police structure, but soon began to see the system's organization as undemocratic, and as a result, the Police Law of 1947 (often referred to as the Old Police Law) was passed by the National Diet.
+Contrary to Japanese proposals for a strong, centralized force to deal with post-war unrest, the new police system was decentralized; about 1,600 independent municipal police forces (自治体警察, Jichitai keisatsu) were established in cities, towns, and villages with 5,000 inhabitants or more, and a National Rural Police (国家地方警察, Kokka chihō keisatsu) was organized by prefecture.
+Civilian control was to be ensured by placing the police under the jurisdiction of public safety commissions controlled by the National Public Safety Commission in the Office of the Prime Minister, the all-encompassing Home Ministry was to be abolished and replaced by the less powerful Ministry of Home Affairs, and the police were stripped of their responsibility for fire protection, public health, and other administrative duties.